 Protocol - What you must do Guidance e.
 Youth with Personal Reserves of \$10,000 or More Youth are not eligible for LINKS funds if they have personal reserves of more than \$10,000.
-As is true with other ineligible youth, services may be provided if no additional LINKS funds are used to provide the service and if no eligible youth is denied services because of participation by the ineligible youth.
-A youth with excess reserves may, of course, pay for costs of full participation in LINKS activities.
-In order to provide services to a youth who is not eligible for LINKS funding: Assure that the inclusion of the youth involves no additional cost to the agency, or, if the inclusion of the youth does involve additional cost, the additional costs will be paid through other funding sources (family, the youth, private donations, county funds, etc.).
-If the participant is in agency custody, document in the Family Services Case Plan what service is requested and provided as well as how the additional cost is being managed.
-If the ineligible participant is not in agency custody, document in the LINKS program documentation what service is requested and how any additional cost will be managed.
-Financial Aspects of the LINKS Program, including LINKS allocations, Special Funds, and the Education Training Voucher program are now described in Appendix 3.5 of the NC Child Welfare manual.
-YOUTH INVOLVEMENT IN PLANNING FOR SERVICES As mentioned in the first section, it is critically important that youth be involved in the planning process at all levels: from the identification of issues that need to be addressed through definition of goals and activities and the identification of personal and systemic resources.
+As is true with other ineligible you services may be provided if no additional LINKS funds are used to provide the service and if no eligible youth is denied service because of participation by the ineligible youth.
+A youth with excess reserves may, of course, pay for costs of full participation LINKS activities.
+S In order to provide services to a youth who is not eligible for LINKS funding: Assure that the inclusion of the youth involves no additional cost to the agency, or, if the inclusion of the youth does involve additional cost, the additional costs will be paid through other funding sources (family, the youth, private donations, county funds, etc.). • If the participant is in agency custody, document in the Family Services Case Plan what service is requested and provided as w as how the additional cost is being managed. rell • If the ineligible participant is not in agency custody, document in the LINKS program documentation what service is requested and how any additional cost will be managed. ı Financial Aspects of the LINKS Program, including LINKS allocations, Special Funds, and the Education Training Voucher program are not described in Appendix 3.5 of the NC Child Welfare manual. ow YOUTH INVOLVEMENT IN PLANNING FOR SERVICES As mentioned in the first section, it is critically important that youth be involved in the planning process at all levels: from the identification of issues that need to be addressed through definition of goals and activities and the identification of personal and systemic resources.
 All youth need and want an opportunity to have a say in their lives, to be taken seriously, and to have adults understand them.

-Permanency Planning Services Policy, Protocol, and Guidance (September 2022) Page 158 Return to Permanency Planning TOC Return to Manual TOC NC CHILD WELFARE MANUAL
+Permanency Planning Services Policy, Protocol, and Guidance (April 2022)